StefanCristian/flatpakify/README.md

 - When using ```--rebuild-binary```, it will always compile everything, including the dependencies.
 It can be a long time.
 - If you don't want to recompile the dependencies of your application every time, you can remove the ```--rebuild-binary``` option, but that means you need to clean the gentoo archived precompiled package made by the main command.
+- If you do not use this ```--rebuild-binary```, and you have compiled your application and deps at least once (successfully), package(s) will be created and will have the purple color when you want to reinstall / recompile it.
+That means it's a precompiled binary, so it won't get recompiled unless you manually clean it.
 - In order to clean it, you have to manually remove it from the local __binpkgs__ folder like this:

 ```sudo rm -rf ./binpkgs/your_package_category/your_package_name/*```